-PPA time will be arranged individually- either when a teacher can be offline or released by a TA.
-Any additional time needed due to extra teaching each day and no prep time during daily assemblies will form part of the planning days during Term 3 & 4 and through discussion with the Headteacher.
-Management time will not continue.
+PPA time will be continued as normal but timings will need to change.
+Any additional time needed due to extra teaching each day and no prep time during daily assemblies will form part of the planning days during Term 1 and possibly 2 and through discussion with the Headteacher.